drchid1/Module-9-SQL/README.md

 FROM employee_department
 WHERE "Department Number" = 'd007' OR "Department Number" = 'd005';
 ```
-There are 137,952 staff working in the sales
+There are 137,952 staff working in the sales and development department.
 !["Question 7 Output](https://github.com/drchid1/Module-9-SQL/blob/main/images/Question%207.png)

 ---